 “I’m sorry but this is his job”

-Before crossing the border back, the respondent recollects seeing another family from Mongolia, 2 adults and 5 children, a family he already knew.
-The respondent narrates that the officers took pictures of their group and the other family before forcing them to keep walking towards Serbia.
+Before crossing the border back, the respondent recollects seeing another family from Mongolia, two adults and five children, a family he already knew.
+The respondent explained that the officers took pictures of their group and the other family before forcing them to keep walking towards Serbia.
 The respondent also describes the officers forcing the other family to stay.
 It was 8:30 pm when the group crossed the border and got back to Bosnia.